 • Inspection reports: Some insurance companies may request post-installation inspection reports to verify that the new roof meets their standards and criteria.
 These reports should be kept on file for your records.

-In the world of homeownership, where financial responsibility meets the quest for a safe and secure abode, understanding the relationship between your roof and insurance is important.
+Understanding the relationship between your roof and insurance is important.
 Remember that a well-maintained roof is not just a shield against the elements but also for your finances.
-So, invest wisely in your roof, maintain it diligently, and enjoy the protection and peace of mind that come with knowing you’ve made choices that benefit your home and your insurance premiums.
+So, invest wisely in your roof, maintain it diligently, and enjoy the protection that comes with knowing you’ve made choices that benefit your home and your insurance premiums.